virtual-labs/exp-megohm-bridge-method-iitkgp/experiment/theory.md

 ***[Figure 4]***
 </div>

 The arrangement of Figure 4 illustrates the operation of a Megohm bridge.
 Fig.4 shows the circuit completely self contained megohm bridge which includes power supplies, bridge members, amplifiers and indicating instrument.
-It has a range from `0.1MΩ` to `10^6MΩ`.
-The accuracy is within `3%` for the lower part of the range to possible `10%` above `10,000 MΩ`.
+It has a range from 0.1MΩ to 10<sup>6</sup>MΩ.
+The accuracy is within 3% for the lower part of the range to possible 10% above 10,000 MΩ.
  <script id="MathJax-script" async src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js"></script>